 There are three main types of connecting (they are neither good nor bad simply different like the colour of our eyes) and whilst our partners or loved ones may temper our attachment style, in times of stress we revert back to type.
 Understanding our attachment style and how we make connections can be the mysterious key that unlocks our ability to connect.
 When we embrace the style that we have developed over time we are able to connect in a way that provides us with the nurturance our soul desires.
 Love becomes something that we experience because we feel heard and accepted the way we experience each other is open accessible and engaged.

 Research has shown that our physiology changes when we have meaningful dialogue that allows us to feel connected.
 I am always blown away by how our sense of connection and love is transforming at such deep physiological level never mind psychological level.

-This year lets open up ways to have meaningful connection.
+This year, let’s open up ways to have meaningful connections.
 This can be with all our loved ones.
-Those connections can be cultivated in non romantic relationships too.
-So in essence I wish us all a truly connected year,
+Those connections can be cultivated in non-romantic relationships too.
+So in essence, I wish us all a truly connected year.

 If you are curious about what attachment style you are stay connected.
 If you know someone who would like to know more about how relationships work.
 Please pass this on.